imandra-ai/tldr/README.md

 $ tldr list
 ```

+Traces are stored as `.jsonl` files (easy to append to, easy to iterate on).
+Each line is a valid TEF json event.

 and you can get a `trace.json` file with:
 ```
-$ tldr get-tef <some jsonl path from list> -o trace.json
+$ tldr get-tef $some_jsonl_path -o trace.json
 ```

 Then this trace.json file can be opened with https://ui.perfetto.dev/ .